 This contract, together with its attachments, constitutes the entire agreement between the parties, subject to the provisions of paragraph "G. Amendments" below.
 No other agreements, whether oral or written, or outside conditions, warranties, or understandings regarding the subject matter of this contract shall be deemed to exist or bind any of the parties hereto.

 G. Amendments

-No amendment or modification changing the scope or terms of this contract shall have any force or effect unless it is in writing and signed by all parties.
+No amendment or modification of this contract shall have any force or effect unless it is in writing and signed by all parties except as provided in this contract.

 H. Applicable Law